dcdpr/did-btc1/chapters/Terminology.md

   Beacon Signals anchor in Bitcoin blocktime a small number of bytes, by including a transaction output of the format `[OP_RETURN, OP_PUSHBYTES32, <32_bytes>]` in the last transaction output of a Bitcoin transaction.
 The Beacon Signal bytes commit to one or more
-  ::BTC1 Beacon Announcements::.
+  ::BTC1 Update Announcements::.
 The ::Beacon Type:: defines how these announcements are committed to by a Beacon Signal and the protocol by which these announcements can be validated against the Beacon Signal bytes.